nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        **Expected**: Similar to previous testcase (in Point 3).

 #### Unmarking an appointment
-1. Umarks an existing appointment in FAST
+1. Unmarks an existing appointment in FAST
     1. **Prerequisites**: Arguments are valid, compulsory parameters provided and appointment does not exist for the specified client yet.

     2. **Test Case**: `ua 1` <br>